Understanding Gross Rent Multiplier As An Investment Tool

 The Bottom Line: GRMs Are A Quick Investment Opportunity Ranker

-Ultimately, the GRM offers a sorting tool to give real estate investors a way to make decisions.
-Lenders view the income and profitability of a property through the lens of GRM real estate as one of the most important lending qualification criteria.
+Ultimately, GRM offers a sorting tool to give real estate investors a way to make decisions.
+Lenders view the income and profitability of a property through the lens of GRM real estate as one of the most important lending qualification factors.

-Among other factors, you also need to consider property condition, repair estimates, operating costs, cap rate and more to decide if an investment property has the potential to make a profit.
+You also need to consider property conditions, repair estimates, operating costs and cap rate to decide if an investment property has the potential to make a profit.
 GRM doesn’t offer the final word on whether you should or shouldn’t invest in a property, but it does offer a great starting point.

 Melissa Brock